thindil/steamsky/README.md

   Just run GPS, select *steamsky.gpr* as a project file and select the option `Build All`.

-* If you prefer using console: in the main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
+* If you prefer using console: In the main source code directory type `gprbuild` for debug mode build or for release mode: `gprbuild -XMode=release`.
 If you have installed [Bob](https://github.com/thindil/bob) you can type `bob debug` for build in debug mode or `bob release` to prepare release for the program.